iisys-sns/vad/README.md

   ```
   The hostname search order needs to change to private-external-devices and then Mullvad servers.
   This makes the configuration step more complicated, is it worth it?
+* [ ] Use type hinting in conjunction with `mypy`.
+  Instead of making python more statically typed it is a better idea to reimplement it in a statically typed language.

 ## Ideas